MCV-2024-C1-Project/Team7/README.md

 ```
 python create_histograms.py
 ```
-This will create a folder called ``histograms`` inside the ``data`` folder.
+This will create a folder called ``histograms`` inside the ``data`` directory.
 The histograms are saved in ``.pkl`` format and organized in subfolders according to the dataset they come from and the type of histogram (gray, RGB, etc.).

 ### Run the main code
-The arguments shown in the following command line are the ones by default.
+The arguments shown in the following command line are the ones by default (which correspond to [Method 1](#method-1-cielab)).
 Use ``python main.py -h`` to see all the possible arguments.
 ```
 python main.py \
 --queries-hist-dir qst1_w1 \